Accounts payable process: steps, workflow and tips

 What is accounts payable?

-Accounts payable is the complete process of managing bills your business owes to suppliers.
-The full-cycle accounts payable process covers every step from requesting quotes to making final payments.
+Accounts payable is the money your business owes to suppliers for goods and services received.
+The accounts payable process covers every step from placing orders to making final payments and recording them in your books.

 Why accounts payable management matters

-- Early payment discounts: Save 1–3% on supplier invoices
+- Save 1–3% on invoices by taking early payment discounts

 Accounts payable process steps